Highpoint2000/PSTRotator/README.md

 Users of the [RDS-Logger plugin](https://github.com/Highpoint2000/webserver-logger) please install version 1.3h or higher!

 ## History:

+### Version 2.3b (only works from webserver version 1.2.8.1 !!!)

+- Only view mode can be configured on the server side (complete blocking of the control!)

 ### Version 2.3a (only works from webserver version 1.2.8.1 !!!)